1Computer1/megumin-selfbot/README.md

 Use `image del` to remove an image.
 You can specify a multiple words long image name by enclosing it in double quotes.

 Use `image reload` to reload the images.json if you have modified it outside of this command.

+Images can be used by starting a message with `{imagename}`.
+It will not work anywhere else in the message.
+Everything after the image tag will be the actual message.

 #### log / logs
-Fetches 100 messages and saves it to the logs folder.
+Fetches 100 messages and saves it to the src/data/logs/ folder.
 Include an ID to fetch 100 messages before that message.

 ## Customization